-2 I. INTRODUCTION 3 II.
-BACKGROUND GROUND 2 A. THE SETTLEMENT CLASS 2 4 B. Procedural History 2 5 C. SUMMARY OF THE CLAIMS AND DEFENSES 3 6 III.
-SUMN SUMMARY OF THE PROPOSED SETTLEMENT A. SETTLEMENT CONSIDERATION AND ALLOCATION 7 B. Notice Procedures 8 C. EXCLUSION AND OBJECTION PROCEDURES 9 D. SETTLEMENT ALLOCATION FORMULA FOR SETTLEMENT SHARES 6 E. TIMING OF SETTLEMENT DISBURSEMENTS 10 F. TAX TREATMENT 11 G. PARTICIPATING CLASS MEMBERS' RELEASE OF CLAIMS 12 Н. AGGRIEVED EMPLOYEES' RELEASE OF CLAIMS 8 13 IV.
-PROVISIONAL CERTIFICATION OF THE SETTLEMENT CLASS IS APPROPRIATE FOR PURPOSES OF SETTLEMENT9 14 A. ASCERTAINABILITY AND NUMEROSITY 14 B. WELL-DEFINED COMMUNITY OF INTEREST 10 15 16 V. COURT SHOULD PRELIMINARILY APPROVE THE SETTLEMENT, CH IS FAIR, ADEQUATE, AND REASONABLE 11 17 A. CLASS ACTION SETTLEMENTS ARE SUBJECT TO JUDICIAL REVIEW AND APPROVA AL 18 B. THE SETTLEMENT IS THE RESULT OF SERIOUS, INFORMED, NON-COLLUSIVE NEGOTIATIONS.
-19 C. THE EXTENT OF THE INVESTIGATION WAS MORE THAN SUFFICIENT TO PERMIT PRELIMINARY APPROVAL OF THE SETTLEMENT 20 D. THE SETTLEMENT IS A REASONABLE COMPROMISE OF CLAIMS 21 E. PLAINTIFF'S COUNSEL IS EXPERIENCED IN WAGE-AND-HOUR LITIGATION 22 F. THE CLASS NOTICE CONFORMS TO ALL APPLICABLE STATUTES AND RULES 23 G. THE NON-REVERSIONARY "CHECKS CASHED" DISTRIBUTION ENSURES MAXIMARECOVERY FOR CLASS MEMBERS AL 24 Н. THE ATTORNEY'S FEES AND COSTS ALLOCATION IS FAIR I. THE REQUESTED SERVICE AWARD REQUEST IS FAIR AND APPROPRIATE 25 VI.
-COURT SHOULD APPOINT PHOENIX AS SETTLEMENT ∠1 26 V 1.
-ADMINISTRATOR 27 VII.
-TIMELINE AND SCHEDULING A FINAL APPROVAL HEARING VIII.
-CLUSION 28
+2 I. INTRODUCTION 1

+3 II.
+BACKGROUND

+A. THE SETTLEMENT CLASS 2

+4 B. Procedural History 2

+5 C. SUMMARY OF THE CLAIMS AND DEFENSES 3

+6 III.
+SUMMARY OF THE PROPOSED SETTLEMENT

+A. SETTLEMENT CONSIDERATION AND ALLOCATION 5

+7 B. Notice Procedures 5

+8 C. EXCLUSION AND OBJECTION PROCEDURES 6

+9 D. SETTLEMENT ALLOCATION FORMULA FOR SETTLEMENT SHARES 6

+E. TIMING OF SETTLEMENT DISBURSEMENTS 7

+10 F. TAX TREATMENT 8

+11 G. PARTICIPATING CLASS MEMBERS' RELEASE OF CLAIMS 8

+12 Н. AGGRIEVED EMPLOYEES' RELEASE OF CLAIMS 9

+12 IV.
+ISIONAL CERTIFICATION OF THE SETTLEMENT CLASS IS

+13 APPR OPRIATE FOR PURPOSES OF SETTLEMENT

+14 A. ASCERTAINABILITY AND NUMEROSITY

+1 В. Well-Defined Community of Interest 10

+15 16 V. THE COURT SHOULD PRELIMINARILY APPROVE THE SETTLEMENT, WHICH IS FAIR, ADEQUATE, AND REASONABLE 11

+17 A. CLASS ACTION SETTLEMENTS ARE SUBJECT TO JUDICIAL REVIEW AND APPROVA AL

+18 B. THE SETTLEMENT IS THE RESULT OF SERIOUS, INFORMED, NON-COLLUSIVE NEGOTIATIONS 13

+19 C. THE EXTENT OF THE INVESTIGATION WAS MORE THAN SUFFICIENT TO PERMIT

+20 PRELIMINARY APPROVAL OF THE SETTLEMENT

+21 D. THE SETTLEMENT IS A REASONABLE COMPROMISE OF CLAIMS

+E. PLAINTIFF'S COUNSEL IS EXPERIENCED IN WAGE-AND-HOUR LITIGATION 18

+22 F. THE CLASS NOTICE CONFORMS TO ALL APPLICABLE STATUTES AND RULES 19

+23 G. THE NON-REVERSIONARY "CHECKS CASHED" DISTRIBUTION ENSURES MAXIMA RECOVERY FOR CLASS MEMBERS

+24 Н. THE ATTORNEY'S FEES AND COSTS ALLOCATION IS FAIR

+п.
+I. THE REQUESTED SERVICE AWARD REQUEST IS FAIR AND APPROPRIATE

+25 17/1 ∠1

+26 VI.
+I. THE COURT SHOULD APPOINT PHOENIX AS SETTLEMENT ADMINISTRATOR22 22

+27 VII.
+TIME LINE AND SCHEDULING A FINAL APPROVAL HEARING 22

+28 VIII.
+23

+٥